 we’re=contraction of we are.
 We’re going to be famous.
 We’re not there yet.
 We’re about to make a huge difference.

 Well, my friends, this is by no means a comprehensive list.
 This is just a list of most common errors which I see and find easiest to avoid.
 Writing and learning has never been easier.
-We are a click away from a dictionary, Wikipedia, thesaurus and English language resources all over the web.
+We are a click away from a dictionary or thesaurus and all other English language resources all over the web.
 I think as humans, we all err at some point or another.
 The goal is not to become infallible.
 The goal is to become aware and conscious of how we use the English language and to strive to be the absolute best we can be.

 In my parting thoughts, I leave you with 8 quick suggestions that can help you avoid these terrible pitfalls:

-- Proofread it again if you are going to publish it somewhere.
+- Proofread it three times if you are going to publish it anywhere.

 - Have a friend or a peer proof read it with a critical eye for oversights and errors.

-- Use a dictionary and thesaurus when you have doubts.
+- Use a dictionary and thesaurus when in doubt.

 - Train your spell checker to kick in before you send or publish anything.

-- For long documents, walk away from them for a little while and come back with a fresh mind and critical eyes.
+- For long documents, walk away from them for a little while and come back with a fresh mind and a critical eye.

-- Find a way to tell others when you see these mistakes.
-Always do it in private.
-Best to praise in public and criticize with kindness in private.
+- Find a gentle way to tell others when you catch an error.
+Just do it in private.

 - Always be open to feedback and receive it with kindness.